Abdo-hasen/worker-system/README.md

-1- demo for the prohect :
+1- demo for the project :
 https://drive.google.com/drive/folders/1Mn7lg70XmoIOGZOLgtLWL3zc6-UyhgBr?usp=sharing

 2- The project involves building a comprehensive Api worker management system, akin to a freelance website.
 This system caters to both workers and clients, with administrators overseeing the entire operation.
 Key features include: